tam159/generative_ai/llm/rag/README.md

    2. Use a multi-modal LLM for synthesis, with raw image and raw table, text

 ## 9. [Agents](https://python.langchain.com/docs/modules/agents)
-Last but not least, you may not only build the RAG app to answer questions from documents, we can have multiple tools to augment the LLM app.
+Last but not least, you may not only build the RAG app to answer questions from documents, we can have multiple tools to augment the LLM app, or [route question between multiple datastores][Dynamic routing].
 An agent uses the LLM to choose a sequence of actions to take to solve a problem.

 ![agents.png](media/agents.svg)